 Individual Employee Cost rates can be updated from:

-Once changed in either version the new rates will take effect from when the next new timesheets are entered.
+Once changed, the new rates will take effect from when the next new timesheets are entered.

 Abtrac KB# 2036